chef/chef-vault/KNIFE_EXAMPLES.md

     knife vault show passwords root -Fjson

+Show the entire root item in the passwords vault and print in JSON format, including the search query, clients, and admins.

+    knife vault show passwords root -Fjson -p all

 Show the username and password for the item root in the vault passwords.

     knife vault show passwords root "username, password"